-There is no quantitative data on current or anticipated need for special needs housing for electoral area A.
+There is no quantitative data on current or anticipated need for special needs housing for electoral area B.

-Supportive housing was identified through stakeholder and public engagement as a key component of the housing spectrum, along with a recognition that those with special needs require additional support alongside adequate shelter to ensure long-term safety and success.
-Results of the engagement process indicated that congregate housing (housing units that are in a common building where all tenants are part of a shared program) is lacking in electoral area A.
+While electoral area B respondents did not speak to special needs housing, the overall engagement process identified special needs housing as a key component of the housing spectrum, along with a recognition that those with special needs require additional support alongside adequate shelter to ensure long-term safety and success.
+Interviewees spoke to the need to ensure local special needs housing, distributed through the electoral areas, with proximity to services.